Get ahead in your gardening game with this list of exceptional Trees That Start with B. Read on to learn more about these botanical gems!

 Botanical Name: Betula spp.

-Betula, known as birch trees, are native to the Northern Hemisphere, popular for their distinctive white bark.
+Betula, known as birch trees, are native to the Northern Hemisphere and popular for their distinctive white bark.
 They thrive in temperate climates and are popular for landscaping due to their elegant appearance.

 2. Black Locust